Ear infection - acute

 Otitis media - acute; Infection - inner ear; Middle ear infection - acute

-The Eustachian tube runs from the middle of each ear to the back of the throat.
-This tube drains fluid normally made in the middle ear.
-If the Eustachian tube becomes blocked, fluid can build up.
+The eustachian tube runs from the middle of each ear to the back of the throat.
+Normally, this tube drains fluid that is made in the middle ear.
+If this tube gets blocked, fluid can build up.
 This can lead to infection.

-Ear infections are common in infants and children, because the Eustachian tubes become easily clogged.
+- Ear infections are common in infants and children because the eustachian tubes are easily clogged.

-Ear infections may also occur in adults, although they are less common than in children.
+- Ear infections can also occur in adults, although they are less common than in children.

-Anything that causes the eustachian tubes to become swollen or blocked causes more fluids to build up in the middle ear behind the eardrum.
-These causes include:
+Anything that causes the eustachian tubes to become swollen or blocked makes more fluid build up in the middle ear behind the eardrum.
+Some causes are: